Components of Scene Editor

 In the first version of Quorum Studio, there was a project tree that represented Quorum source code in a pane.
 Starting in Quorum Studio 2.0, this tree was replaced with a tabbed pane that had two new items, the scene and palette tab.
 Navigate between tabs using COMMAND+TAB on Mac or CONTROL+TAB on Windows.
-In the scene tab, all objects created as part of the grid are located inside of a tree.
+In the scene tab, all objects created as part of the grid are located inside a tree.
 This includes two components, cameras, and items.
-Notably, the camera contains a reference to the editor camera, which can be manipulated and adjusted through setting properties or with the keyboard or mouse.
-Inside of items is everything that we have added to our scene.
+Notably, the camera contains a reference to the editor camera, which can be manipulated and adjusted through setting properties with the keyboard or mouse.
+Inside of items is everything added to the scene.

-The Palette Tab is different, containing images or models that can be placed inside of a scene.
-By default, we have included art (with open licenses) that can be used freely in any project as a starting point.
+The Palette Tab contains images or models that can be placed inside of a scene.
+There are default (open licensed) art objects that can be used freely in any project as a starting point.
 This provides a way to add, for 2D games, basic tiles for dirt, water, stone, monsters, and other items for use in a potential game.
-In each case, the art is appropriately labeled so that users can both see it and get information about it accessibly.
-Further, all the default art is child appropriate and should be usable in or out of a classroom.
+In each case, the art is appropriately labeled so that users can both see the image, and get written information.
+All default art is child-appropriate and should be usable in or out of a classroom.
 Below is an image of the Palette in the current version of Quorum Studio.

 The Grid Editor

-While the Scene and Palette tabs are designed to help us know what is in, or can be added to, a scene, the grid editor is where we suspect most users will put in the vast majority of their work.
+While the Scene and Palette tabs are designed to organize what is in or can be added to, a scene, the grid editor is where these objects are placed, and properties are set.
 For this tutorial, we will go over only the editor for 2D game creation, although 3D is similar.
 Notably, the grid provides a way to place items from the palette into pre-defined squares.
 Technically, the scene is not really a grid.
-We have just made it look that way by default.
-Because of this, keep in mind that all items are placed in cartesian coordinates, not grid locations.
+The default shows this to make it easier to understand and use.
+Because of this, keep in mind that all items are placed in cartesian coordinates (x, y coordinates), not grid locations.

-For example, in the image below, what we observe is a series of horizontal and vertical lines, effectively our grid.
+For example, in the image below, there are a series of horizontal and vertical lines, effectively a grid.
 By default, these lines are spaced 32 'units' apart from each other, which for this 2D editor is pixels.
-This default is set because many open source art tilesets, images with many items in it, use 32 or 16 pixel squares for map layout.
+This default is set because many open-source art tilesets, images with many items in it, use 32 or 16-pixel squares for map layout.
 In the 3D editor, these units are actually thought of in meters, and pixels are not thought of in the same way.
 That is again related to the nature of 3D models.